4 Ways To Position Your Brand To Win

 If you’re reading this, you probably already have a good business idea.
 If not, here’s how to find one.
-And while finding a good business idea is the first step in the journey to entrepreneurship; the second step is figuring out a way to position your business in the market so that it has the best chance to survive and thrive.
+And while finding a good business idea is the first step in the journey towards entrepreneurship; the second step is figuring out a way to position that business in the market so that it has the best chance to survive and thrive.

-The key component in the branding process is positioning the brand.
-Positioning, consists of configuring how you want your brand to be perceived in the market by consumers in comparison to competitors or similar brands.
+The key component in the branding process is actually positioning the brand.
+Positioning consists of configuring how you want your brand to be perceived in the market by consumers in comparison to competitors or similar brands.

-Historically, there were only a few ways to position a brand in the marketplace.
-Those with the largest advertising budgets typically were the dictators of where not only their brand – but also where other brands were positioned.
-However, with the pervasiveness of communication due to the internet, entrepreneurs and marketers now have more control than ever over how they position their brand.
+Historically, there were only a few ways to position a brand in the market.
+And those with the largest advertising budgets typically were the dictators of where not only their brand— but also, where the less funded brands were positioned.
+However, with the pervasiveness of communication due to the internet—now more than ever—entrepreneurs and marketers have more control over how their brand will be positioned.

-Here’s the best four positioning tactics to utilize for your brand in 2022.
+Here’s the best four positioning tactics to position your brand in today's market.

 1. The Leader